mundoalem/template-latex-project/README.md

 $ invoke lint
 ```

+The content of the document starts in the `document.tex`.
+That file will set the initial document information such the
+title, date, authors, etc. Appendices, sections, figures and etc can be found in the `content` directory.

+This template was designed for academic papers but can be easily modified for any kind of works.

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your environment: